 With social media, potential customers can engage with your posts by liking, sharing, and commenting.
 Users who share your posts are essentially marketing your business for free.
 Every share exposes you to a whole other world of potential customers.

-Comments also give you the opportunity to directly communicate with potential customers and prove that you value their input.
-New businesses often reply to comments very carefully in order to establish and maintain their brand identity.
+Comments also give you the opportunity to communicate with potential customers directly and prove that you value their input.
+New businesses often reply to comments very carefully to establish and maintain their brand identity.
 These replies might be their first interactions with potential customers.

 Still, the biggest benefit of engagement is that it can be measured.
 You can easily see if your post drew attention or mostly went ignored.